Tharushi1212/Eshop/README.md

 ## Set up

-1.cd EcommerceSite  - to change directory
+1. cd EcommerceSite - to change directory
 2. npm install   - to install the dependencies
 3.  npm start - to start the whole app